rapersonal/creativeflow/README.md

                         Post-process the videos with LAMA to inpaint ModelScope's common watermarks.
 ```

-## Developing

-Please feel free to open a pull request if you have a feature implementation or suggesstion!
-I welcome all contributions.

-I've tried to make the code fairly modular so you can hack away, see how the code works, and what the implementations do.

-## Deprecation
-If you want to use the V1 repository, you can use the branch [here](https://github.com/ExponentialML/Text-To-Video-Finetuning/tree/version/first-release).

 ## Shoutouts

 - [Showlab](https://github.com/showlab/Tune-A-Video) and bryandlee[https://github.com/bryandlee/Tune-A-Video] for their Tune-A-Video contribution that made this much easier.